tuomount/Open-Realms-of-Stars/README.md

 Install maven and then run command:
 ``mvn install``

-Runnable Jar file can then located from target directory.
+In target directory there is zip file containing all dependecies to run the Game.
+Unzip and go to directory you just extracted and run ``Open-Realm-of-Stars-?.?.?.jar`` with following command ``java -jar Open-Realm-of-Stars-?.?.?.jar``.
+Note that question marks needs to point correct build version.

 Git project also contains Eclipse project which should automatically compile it.
 All java files under src folder needs to be compiled.
+Even when compiling Eclipse run first maven command (``mvn install``) to fetch all the dependencies.

 ## Running the game